28 May 2017

 The European Tour Performance Institute (ETPI) allows golfers of all abilities to practise, learn and improve using knowledge and tools developed by elite professionals and medical specialists on the European Tour.
 Through the ETPImeTM process developed by our on-Tour team of specialists, ETPI’s web & social media channels and licensed ETPI facilities, all golfers from beginners to elite can have access to the latest knowledge in physical preparation, biomechanics and injury prevention for better golf. @ETPI_Physiounit

-Dubai, United Arab Emirates, 10 December 2017 –Jumeirah Golf Estates, the world-class residential golf destination offering luxury…
+Dubai, United Arab Emirates, 22 January 2018 – Jumeirah Golf Estates, the world-class residential golf destination offering luxury…